lifecompartmentalized/lifecompartmentalized.github.io/content/posts/language.md

 I have a deeply divided, messy my parts have a complex internal relationships.
 What do I convey this to others?

+For me, it is often difficult to put into words the experiences I've been though because of DID.

 -->